Click for ALL Hair Transplant Surgery clinics in the UK & Ireland registered and verified by Consulting Room.

 Who Can Do It

-You should only consider being treated by doctors or surgeons who are specifically trained and experienced in hair transplantation.
+You should only consider being treated by doctors or surgeons who are specifically trained and experienced in hair transplant surgery.

 For more information about practitioner training, qualifications and relevant medical organisations please view the information contained within the Legislation section of the Consulting Room.